adammurdoch/kotlin-tools/base-plugins/README.md

 Builds a library implemented in Kotlin/Native.

+- Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
-- Adds macOS and Linux targets.
+- Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.

 ## `net.rubygrapefruit.native.cli-app`

 Builds a command-line application implemented in Kotlin/Native.

-- Adds macOS, Linux and Windows targets.
+- Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
-- Adds `nativeMain` and `nativeTest` source sets that are shared by these targets.
-You can add shared Kotlin/Native code to these source sets.
+- Adds `unixMain` and `unixTest` source sets for Kotlin code that is shared by macOS and Linux targets.
+- Adds `macosMain` and `macosTest` source set for Kotlin code that is shared by macOS targets.
 - Adds `application { }` block, see below for the available settings.

 ## `net.rubygrapefruit.jvm.lib`